Founded in 1830, Prior Park College is a co-educational boarding and day school which is Christian in the Catholic tradition.

 Clubs and societies.
 There are daily clubs ranging from Amnesty International to Astronomy (the College has its own observatory).

 Saturday Active is a programme of courses that take place every Saturday morning.
-There are over 20 courses to choose from, including Sailing, Golf, Archery, Music practice.
+There are a wide variety of courses to choose from, such as sailing, golf, music practice.
 All younger full-time boarders take part in Saturday Active; it is optional for day students.

-All pupils participate in a wide range of activities after school.
-Public speaking and debating thrive.
+All pupils participate in a wide range of after-school activities and clubs.

 Admission.
 Main points of admission are at 11+, 13+ and 16+ but pupils may transfer into the College at other times if places are available.
 Prospective families are encouraged to visit the College on Open Days or by arranging an individual visit.

 Entrance and scholarship examinations for 11+ and 13+ take place in December and January prior to entry in September.
 16+ scholarship examinations and interviews take place in November.
-Please contact the Registrar, admissions.ppc@priorparkschools.com, for further information.
+Contact the Registrar, admissions.ppc@priorparkschools.com, for further information.
 Scholarships and bursaries.
 Academic Scholarships are available at 11+, 13+ and 16+.
 Art, D&T, Drama, Music and Sporting awards are available at 11+, 13+ and 16+.
-Awards can carry with them a fee remission or, for Music, free music lessons.
+Awards can carry with them a fee remission, except for Music, complimentary music lessons, and for Drama, complimentary LAMDA lessons.

 Bursaries are available, including HM Forces Bursaries.
 The Financial Controller is pleased to discuss individual cases.
 Sibling discounts apply.

 The Paragon School, Bath – Junior School of Prior Park College.
-The Paragon School is part of Prior Park Educational Trust.
 Housed in an impressive Georgian mansion, the co-educational school for 3–11 years is set in beautiful wooded grounds, only a few minutes drive from Prior Park College.
 A broad and balanced curriculum is delivered within a happy, caring environment.

 Head: Mrs Rosie Allen